 Who are the Augustans?

-We are, primarily, a group of scholars in the fields of traditional studies — heraldry, genealogy, royalty & nobility, knighthood, orders of chivalry, and history — particularly before 1600.
-We are not all professionals, fewer than half of us have worked in academia or research, the amateur researcher is encouraged and welcomed.
+We are, primarily, a group of scholars in the fields of traditional studies — chivalry, genealogy, heraldry, royalty & nobility, and history up to 1700 AD.
+We are not all professionals, fewer than half of us work in academia or research, the amateur researcher is encouraged and welcomed.

 What are the qualifications for membership?

 At their simplest, payment of dues and entrance fees, a promise to uphold the traditions of chivalry and support chivalric ideals in society, and practicing civil behavior.

 Nobility is not required, though nobles are certainly welcomed.
 Knowledge of your ancestry is not required, but we will help you research yours.
 Knighthood is not required, though we have special programs for knights, dames, and those who wish to become one.
 A coat-of-arms is not required, but we can help you design and register one (or in armigerous nations, assist you in obtaining government registration).
 Expertise is not required; we will help you to gain it.

 Yes, we do ask questions about such skills and interests on our membership petition.
 It is an effort to get to know you better — it is not used as a means of “filtering” potential members.
 Membership is open to all.